ENG 330: Schedule of Readings, Meetings, Lectures, and Assignments

 • Another series of short, quick reads:

 1. Art.
-21, Alle herkneth to me nou / The Harley Harrowing of Hell feel free to read the present-day English translation only, ignoring the Middle English (available either through the syllabus service or by clicking here);
+21, Alle herkneth to me nou / The Harley Harrowing of Hell feel free to read the present-day English translation only, ignoring the Middle English (available by clicking here);

-3. The Rickinghall (Bury St Edmunds) Fragment feel free to read the Middle English translation only, ignoring the Old French (in your ENG 330 Course Pack);
+2. The Cambridge Prologue and the Rickinghall (Bury St Edmunds) Fragment feel free to read the Middle English translation only, ignoring the Old French (in our course Google Drive file, under “DAVIS_FRAGMENTS”);

-4. The Play of Adam — feel free to read the present-day English translation only, ignoring the Old French (in your ENG 330 Course Pack)
+3. The Play of Adam and Babio — feel free to read the present-day English translation only, ignoring the Old French (in our course Google Drive file, under “FITZGERALD-SEBASTIAN_SELECTIONS”);

-7. Wulf and Eadwacer feel free to read the present-day English translation only, ignoring the Old English (in your ENG 330 Course Pack);
+4. Deor and Wulf and Eadwacer feel free to read the present-day English translation only, ignoring the Old English (in our course Google Drive file, under “TREHEARNE_SELECTIONS”).

 [that whole series should take about 1 hr 30 mins engaged reading]